-This is the time we need to stop, reflect & reassess not continue to languish in the muddy hole of disappointment.
-Sure we need to recognize & validate our feelings of disappointment over the situation that may have even edged into sadness.
+This is the time we need to stop, reflect & reassess!
+Not continuing to languish in the muddy hole of disappointment.
+Sure we need to recognize & validate our feelings of disappointment over the situation that may have edged into sadness.

 But then let’s get on with reassessing where we stand!
 Let’s start peeling the layers back to get to the true core of our disappointment…for there is always a deeper issue at hand fueling the surface layer.

 Disappointment = being unable to meet the amount of physical activity I had been slowly building.

 Disappointment = the deeper unfulfilled hope of being capable again as I was before chronic illness.

 There is a deeper hope to live the active life I once lived before chronic health conditions…Being fit & healthy, being reliable, being able to spend more time with family & friends, back working (as I had always expected to work till I entered the gates of eternity), no chronic pain, no chronic fatigue & no fibro fog!

 Yet, during this time of chronic illness I have been so blessed with such a richness & deeper understanding in my spiritual life in relationship with Christ then ever before.